DN5004 - Design Details (2023/24)

 |Total study hours||300|

-Materiality (form, colour, surface and texture) affects meaning and value in all design.
-This module requires your critical attention to subtle and implicit design details, resulting in sustainable and environmental design proposals expressed through materials and construction, considering how material-selection and manipulation provides the interior space or the artefact with qualities and values expressed as the spatial experience.
+Materiality, form and structure, colour and light, surface and texture affects meaning and value in all design.
+This module requires your critical evaluation of subtle and implicit design details, resulting in sustainable and environmental design proposals expressed through materials and construction, considering how material selection and manipulation provides the interior space or the artefact with qualities and values expressed as the spatial experience.

-You will learn to work to a high level of professional presentation.
-You will develop a logical and creative approach to design problem solving, appropriate to the needs of users and clients.
+You will work towards a professional standard of presentation, developing a logical and creative approach to design problem solving, appropriate to the needs of users and clients.
 You will build upon your employability skills, understanding the relevance of your project work within the various industry sectors and work towards confidently presenting your project proposal.

 Prior learning requirements